-Fibro fog, or brain fog, is a term used to describe the confusion and lack of mental clarity when a flare-up occurs.
+Fibro fog, or brain fog, is used to describe the confusion and lack of mental clarity when a flare-up occurs.
 As a result, your focus and memory are adversely affected.

-You have difficulty falling asleep, and when you do, you often wake up feeling fatigued.
+You have difficulty falling asleep, and you often wake up feeling fatigued when you do.

 You feel anxious, depressed, and irritable.